Open-EO/openeo-vue-components/README.md

 ### `Capabilities`

 Visualizes all the server information of the back-end.
 Shows the title, description, back-end version, `SupportedFeatures` and `BillingPlans`.
-May add `SupportedFileFormats`, `SupportedServiceTypes` and `UdfRuntimes`.
+May add `FileFormats`, `ServiceTypes` and `UdfRuntimes`.

 **Properties:**
 - `capabilities` (object): Capabilities response as defined by the openEO API.